mozilla/regressors-regressions-dataset/README.md

 - `NEW_LINES_ONLY_FIX`: a boolean value. `TRUE` if there are only added lines in the bug-fixing commit-set (Ghost Commits), `FALSE` otherwise.
 - `REMOVE_LINES_ONLY_BUG`: a boolean value. `TRUE` if there are only removed lines in the bug-introducing commit-set (Ghost Commits), `FALSE` otherwise.
 - `NO_BUG`: a boolean value. `TRUE` if there is no commit linked to the regressor bug (Extrinsic Bug), `FALSE` otherwise.

+Note: Please refer to the following work ["SZZ in the time of Pull Requests"](https://arxiv.org/abs/2209.03311) to know more details about Ghost commits, Extrinsic Bug, identifying bug-introducing commits and bug-fixing commits and establishing link between these commit sets.

+## References

+@misc{petrulio2022szz,
+      title={SZZ in the time of Pull Requests}, author={Fernando Petrulio and David Ackermann and Enrico Fregnan and Gül Calikli and Marco Castelluccio and Sylvestre Ledru and Calixte Denizet and Emma Humphries and Alberto Bacchelli}, year={2022},
+      eprint={2209.03311},
+      archivePrefix={arXiv},
+      primaryClass={cs.SE}
+}